Enhanced homotopy theory for period integrals of smooth projective hypersurfaces

 As another application of our new approach to understanding $\H$ and $C_{[\g]}$, we were able to prove the existence of a cochain level realization of the Hodge filtration and a polarization on $\H$ (statements $(c)$ and $(d)$ of Theorem \ref{firsttheorem}).
 We put a \textit{weight filtration} on $(\cA_X, \cdot, K_X)$ which induces the Hodge filtration on $\H$ under the isomorphism $H_{K_X}^0(\cA_X) \simeq \H$ and analyze this filtered complex to obtain a certain spectral sequence, which we call \textit{the classical to quantum spectral sequence}; see Propositions \ref{wspec} and \ref{homotopyhf}.
-Moreover, we lift a polarization of $\H$ to a bilinear paring on $(\cA_X, \cdot, K_X)$; see Definition \ref{polgo} and Theorem \ref{polgood}.
-This could provide a new optic for understanding the period domain of \textit{homotopy polarized Hodge structures} and the (infinitesimal) variation of polarized Hodge structures at the level of cochains.
-We will pursue this issue in another paper \cite{PP14}.\\
+Moreover, we lift a polarization of $\H$ to a bilinear paring on $\cA_X$; see Definition \ref{polgo} and Theorem \ref{polgood}.
+This might provide a new optic for understanding the period domain of \textit{homotopy polarized Hodge structures} and the (infinitesimal) variation of polarized Hodge structures at the level of cochains.